ankita34359/Quote-Generator-Website-/README.md

 ## How to Use

+1.)
 Clone the Repository:
 ```
 git clone https://github.com/ankita34359/Quote-Generator-Website.git
 ```

+2.)
 Navigate to the Project Directory:
 ```
 cd Quote-Generator-Website
 ```

+3.)
 Open index.html in Your Preferred Web Browser:
 ```
 open index.html
 ```
+4.)
+Generate a New Quote:

+Click the "New Quote" button to fetch and display a new random quote.

+5.)
+Share on X:

+Click the "Tweet" button to share the current quote on your X profile.